hardyoyo/ucdlfx19-serverspec-workshop/ucdlfx19-serverspec-workshop.md

 * you want to be useful at the same time
 * this place is a mess

+Note:
+You are all newbies, newly hired to help the team at fakeuniversity library in their quest for greatness.
+And, while, yes, this place is a mess, it isn't unusually so.

 ---
 # Scenario One
 ## Most of our stuff is static?
 * write a test to confirm Apache is running and it's the correct version
 * deal with any surprises that come up

+Note:
+I promise there won't be any serious surprises, that's just a joke.
+Honest.
+Most of fakeuniversity's digital collections are static web sites.
+For now.
+As far as we know.

 ---
 # Scenario One